calebjmatthews/endless-desert/concept.md

   [ ] Trader conversations
   [ ] Exploration long-term progression quests
   [ ] Add animations to memos

-  [ ] Glassware to use cloth subcategory as an ingredient [ ] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [ ] Storing an occupied house kicks out the leader
+  [ ] Storing an occupied house kicks out the leader
   [ ] Storing an assigned to building removes leader
   [ ] Fortuity with options for new equipment quests